Support for IPv6 in MAAS is similar to support for IPv4. Please note the following:

 Since a network interface can have any number of IPv6 addresses even on a single subnet, several of these address assignment mechanisms can be combined.

-You may be planning to operate DHCPv6 clients as well, for example, on machines not managed by MAAS, or on virtual machines hosted by MAAS nodes.
+You may be planning to operate DHCPv6 clients as well, for example, on machines not managed by MAAS, or on virtual machines hosted by MAAS machines.
 If this is the case, you may want to configure RAs, so that those clients obtain configuration over DHCP.

 If you need RAs but your gateway does not send them, install and configure